innovationOUtside/tm129-robotics2020/content/02_Robot_Lab/Section_00_01.md

 Look through the code in the code cell below and predict what you think the robot will do when it runs that program.

 <!-- #region student=true -->
-*DOUBLE-CLICK this cell to edit it and enter your prediction of what the robot will do as it runs through the program.*
+*Double-click this cell to edit it and enter your prediction of what the robot will do as it runs through the program.*
 <!-- #endregion -->

 ```python